o3de/o3de.org/content/docs/userguide/component-physx-shape-collider.md

+description: ' Use the &physx-shape-collider; component to define where collision detection and response occur in &ALYlong;. '
+slug: component-physx-shape-collider
+title: '&physx-shape-collider;'
+---
 # PhysX Shape Collider<a name="component-physx-shape-collider"></a>

 The **PhysX Shape Collider** component creates NVIDIA PhysX simulation collider geometry based on the shape definition supplied by a **Shape** component\.
 The PhysX Shape Collider supports the following Shape components: